-$\begin{tabular}{ll} \textbf{complete_subcommand_help} (tokens: List[str], text: str, line: str, begidx: int, endidx: int) \rightarrow List[str] \\ \end{tabular}$

-Supports cmd2's help command in the completion of subcommand names :param tokens: command line tokens :param text: the string prefix we are attempting to match (all matches must begin with it) :param line: the current input line with leading whitespace removed :param begidx: the beginning index of the prefix text :param endidx: the ending index of the prefix text :return: List of subcommand completions

 '''

-format_help (tokens: List[str]) \rightarrow str
+\begin{tabular}{ll} \textbf{complete\subcommand\help} (\textit{text: str, line: str, begidx: int, endidx: int, tokens: List[str])} \rightarrow \\ & List[str] \end{tabular}

 '''

+Supports cmd2's help command in the completion of subcommand names :param text: the string prefix we are attempting to match (all matches must begin with it) :param line: the current input line with leading whitespace removed :param begidx: the beginning index of the prefix text :param endidx: the ending index of the prefix text :param tokens: arguments passed to command/subcommand :return: List of subcommand completions

+'''

+format_help(tokens: List[str]) \rightarrow str

+'''

-Supports cmd2's help command in the retrieval of help text :param tokens: command line tokens :return: help text of the command being queried
+Supports cmd2's help command in the retrieval of help text :param tokens: arguments passed to help command :return: help text of the command being queried

-6.1.4 cmd2.argparse_custom
+7.1.4 cmd2.argparse custom

 This module adds capabilities to argparse by patching a few of its functions.
 It also defines a parser class called Cmd2ArgumentParser which improves error and help output over normal argparse.
 All cmd2 code uses this parser and it is recommended that developers of cmd2-based apps either use it or write their own parser that inherits from it.

 This will give a consistent look-and-feel between the help/error output of built-in cmd2 commands and the app-specific commands.
 If you wish to override the parser used by cmd2's built-in commands, see override parser.py example.